GoogleCloudPlatform/practical-ml-vision-book/README.md

 ### Navigate to Notebook creation part of GCP console

-Visit the GCP console at https://console.cloud.google.com/ and navigate to Vertex AI | Notebooks.
-You can also navigate to it directly by visiting https://console.cloud.google.com/vertex-ai/notebooks/list/instances
+Visit the GCP console at https://console.cloud.google.com/ and navigate to Vertex AI | Workbench.
+You can also navigate to it directly by visiting https://console.cloud.google.com/vertex-ai/workbench

 Click on +New Instance at the top of the page.
-Then, select the latest TensorFlow Enterprise version available with one GPU.
+Then, select TensorFlow Enterprise 2.6 with Tesla T4.

 ### Create a Notebook instance